grom358/drupal-procedural-to-object-oriented/slides.md

 ![Pattern](./images/pattern.jpg "Pattern")

-Note: Now we have looked at basic example of changing a module from procedural to object-oriented lets look at some useful techniques that we can apply with object-oriented modules that will improve the design and quality of our module.
+Note: In addition to the SOLID principles there are design patterns which we can also apply with OO.
 So what are design patterns?
 A design pattern is a general reusable solution to a commonly occurring problem within a given context in software design.
 The solution isn't a concrete implementation but a description or template on how to solve a problem that can be used in different situations.
 These design patterns are not specific to Drupal and are common to many object-oriented langauges besides php.
-So with Drupal 8 this means less drupalisms.
+So with Drupal 8 we use a number of these common design patterns and therefore there are less drupalisms.
 With the idea being once you learn something in Drupal 8 you can apply it in multiple situations and projects.
 So lets look at some of these design patterns and how they can be applied to our modules.

 ---